 The demand for glycerin turned soap manufacturing into a very profitable business.
 Until the 1940’s, most glycerin was produced as a by-product of soap manufacturing.
 Then a method to create glycerin synthetically from propylene, a petroleum byproduct, was developed.From https://www.chagrinvalleysoapandsalve.com/blog/posts/glycerin-soap-glycerin/

-Thanks to its hygroscopic properties, it is used in many moisturizing skin products, as it seems to help relieve dry skin problems.
-Vegetable glycerin can also be used as a substitute for ethanol (alcohol) to make plant extracts.
+You probably know it from the cosmetics industry, however.
+Thanks to its hygroscopic properties, it’s an ingredient in many moisturizing skin products, as it seems to help relieve dry skin problems.
+Vegetable glycerin can also be a good replacement for ethanol (alcohol) as a solvent to make plant extracts.

-The soaps I make and the recipes I present on this blog are almost all recipes for cold process soap production, natural handmade soap made from roots.
-There are a lot of websites on the internet that teach how to make handmade soap, not clarifying that they are only presenting recipes using glycerin bases (melt-and-pour) already manufactured by third parties.
+The soaps I make and the recipes I present on this blog are mostly recipes for cold process soap production.
+Natural handmade soap made from the scratch.
+There are a lot of websites on the internet that teach how to make handmade soap.
+But they are not clear that they are only presenting recipes using glycerin bases (melt-and-pour) already manufactured by third parties.